 Vector embeddings allow us to find and retrieve similar objects from the vector database by searching for objects that are close to each other in the vector space, which is called vector search, similarity search, or semantic search.

-Similarly to how we can find similar vectors for a dog, we can find similar vectors to a search query.
-E.g. to find words similar to the word “Kitten”, we can generate a vector embedding for the word “Kitten” and retrieve all items close to the query vector, such as the word “Cat”, as illustrated below.
+Similarly to how we can find similar vectors for the word "Dog", we can find similar vectors to a search query.
+For example, to find words similar to the word “Kitten”, we can generate a vector embedding for this query term - also called a query vector - and retrieve all its nearest neighbors, such as the word “Cat”, as illustrated below.

 - Squared Euclidean or L2-squared distance calculates the straight-line distance between two vectors.
 Its range is [0, ∞], where 0 represents identical vectors, and larger values represent increasingly dissimilar vectors.